oceanprotocol-archive/OEPs/11/README.md

 #### Secret Store

-This is the case when PUBLISHER wants to encrypt the URL's using a Secret Store cluster.
+This is the case when PUBLISHER wants to encrypt the URLs using a Secret Store cluster.
 The cluster to use during the encryption and decryption is specfied in the **url** attribute.

 Example: